Predicting The Los Lakers Wins And Loss Record Game By Game: This Could Be One Of The Worst Lakers Seasons Ever

 Date: Tuesday, January 31

 With three more games on the road trip, the Lakers have a chance to win some games.
 The Lakers would steal one game in New York.
 Even with Mitchell Robinson playing well in the middle, LeBron would live up to the New York spotlight and play a fantastic game at Madison Square Garden.
-Westbrook would have one of his better games as well as he seems to always have an extra jolt of energy at MSG.
+Westbrook would have one of his better games, and he seems to always have an extra jolt of energy at MSG.

 Los Angeles Lakers @ Indiana Pacers - Win